Netflix/dispatch/docs/user-guide/incident-commander.md

 The following commands help manage these tasks associated with an incident.

 ### /dispatch-list-my-tasks
-Any individual who issues the `/dispatch-list-my-tasks` command will see a list of only their assigned tasks.
+Any individual who issues the `/dispatch-list-my-tasks` command will see a list of tasks created by or assigned to them.

 ![](../.gitbook/assets/slack-conversation-list-my-tasks.png)